Irregular Periods: Understanding 7 Potential Causes

 When to see a doctor

 Period irregularity is common because hormone levels are dynamic and can fluctuate significantly over the course of a lifetime.
 However, there are conditions in which you really should see a doctor.
-For medical assistance, please contact your doctor if you are experiencing:
+For medical assistance, please contact your doctor or consider visiting Merrick Ave urgent care if you are experiencing:

 - You have an annual absence rate of 33.3%